srvmann/dvcpipeline-NitishSingh/README.md

 ## Usage

-Modify Python scripts in the `src/` directory to customize data processing and model training.
+Modify Python scripts in the `src/` directory to customise data processing and model training.
 Use DVC commands to add new data, track experiments, and share results.

 ## Contributing